 Basic operation of the Optimax Air and Fuel System

-The Optimax air and fuel injector system is fairly complicated.
+The Optimax air and fuel injection system is fairly complicated.
 Not only does it have to supply the exact amount of metered air and fuel but it also has to supply the correct amount of oil to lubricate both bearings and cylinder walls.
 All three these systems are separate but has to work together to achieve optimum engine performance

 A belt driven air compressor supply air to the lower section of the fuel rail.
 Better known as the air rail.
 Fuel is supplied via the top part of the same rail.
 The fuel injectors are situated directly above the air injectors.Fuel is injected into the air injector.
 The fuel air mixture is then injected directly into the combustion chamber where it is ignited at a specific timing event to produce optimum power.
 Dirt in either the air or the fuel system can reap havoc and it is therefore important to keep the system as clean as possible.